Click Here

 In 2005, a Plensa sculpture was offered for the south end of Raleigh's Fayetteville Street, which was being reopened to traffic downtown after years as a pedestrian mall.

-Some officials complained the lights would detract from the view from the State Capitol to the Progress Energy Center for the Performing Arts.
-The controversy caused Plensa to drop out of the project
+Some officials complained the lights would detract from the view from the State Capitol building to the Progress Energy Center for the Performing Arts.
+The controversy caused Plensa to drop out of the project.

 “I'm completely convinced he (City Manager Russell Allen) is doing a huge mistake.
 He needs more information about the actual world,” Plensa said of the rejection.

-But Plensa has come full circle as three of his sculptures will hang in Raleigh, at the North Carolina Museum of Art, next year.
+Plensa, though, will come full circle in Raleigh next year when three of his sculptures hang at the North Carolina Museum of Art.

 “It's a pleasure,” Plensa said of having his work displayed in Raleigh.